anon-researcher/experimentation/README.md

 #### Data Analysis

+We added the results of our evaluation runs in the file `overall_results.csv`.
+You can explore the results using our _R_ script `performance.R` and create plots on demand.

-To combine results on both structures of difference graphs (i.e., broad and deep) use the script `prepare.py` which creates a single resulting `overall_results.csv` file for data analysis.
+To combine results on your own execution on both structures of difference graphs (i.e., broad and deep) use the script `prepare.py` which creates this single resulting `overall_results.csv` file for data analysis.
 It will also combine the single result entries with details of the underlying graph (e.g., nodes, edges, average endpoint calls).

 1. Adjust paths in `prepare.py` as required
 2. Run `python prepare.py`

-Explore the results using our _R_ script `performance.R` and create plots on demand.

 #### Generating Difference Graphs